-Add the ‘wow’ factor to a build or conversion with stunning bespoke oak frame from Carpenter Oak Cornwall.
+Add the ‘wow’ factor to a build or conversion with stunning bespoke oak frame from Post & Beam.

-Tim Simpson and Tom Jubb, both originally from Cornwall and keen to return to their roots, left the original Carpenter Oak in Devon, to set up their own, franchised model, Carpenter Oak Cornwall, which would also specialise in timber framed buildings but in addition, offer complete build projects across the region.
+Tim Simpson and Tom Jubb, both originally from Cornwall and keen to return to their roots, returned to Cornwall to set up Post & Beam, which would specialise in timber framed buildings and in addition, offer complete build projects across the region.

 “Our customers are always blown away by the space for both getting ready in, and staying in.”